ToniaR/Async-cats/README.md

 # async
-This is the liv coding example how use async features and promises in JavaScript
+This is the live coding example how use async features and promises in JavaScript for Vue Bootcamp presentation

 ## Project setup
 ```